rrooggiieerr/benqprojector.py/README.md

 ### Detecting your projector capabilities

 The benqprojector CLI can detect the commands, sources and modes your projector supports.
-If you like to have your projector fully supported by this Python library please run this command and create an issue on Github with the output attached.
+If you would like your projector to be fully supported by this Python library please run this command and create an issue on GitHub with the output attached.

 To examine your projector capabilities:

 `python3 -m benqprojector serial <serial port> <baud> examine`

-Your projector needs to be **on** and on an **active source** to be able to detect all your projector capabilities.
+Your projector needs to be **powered on** and on an **active source** to be able to detect all your projector capabilities.

 ### Troubleshooting